Stegner Giving Circle

 The Stegner Giving Circle celebrates our most dedicated Green Foothills members, those who give $500 or more annually.
 While all of our members play an important role in protecting local open space, the Stegner Giving Circle is our way of recognizing those who make extraordinary contributions to our work.

 About Wallace Stegner

-Wallace Stegner, Committee for Green Foothills’ founder and first board president, was a staunch advocate for protecting our wild lands.
-As an acclaimed author, professor, environmentalist, and CGF President, Stegner spent his life speaking up for the protection of open space both near and far.
+Wallace Stegner, Green Foothills’ founder and first board president, was a staunch advocate for protecting our wild lands.
+As an acclaimed author, professor, environmentalist, and Board President, Stegner spent his life speaking up for the protection of open space both near and far.